Rosewood1985/ai-sports-edge/memory-bank/progress.md

 - [x] Documented the commit in memory-bank/progress.md

 PROGRESS UPDATE: Successfully committed the Spanish translation changes.
 The commit includes the consolidated es.json file with merged error translations, added subscription translations, and the new UFC namespace with translations for fight details and round betting.
 The hard-coded text in FightDetailScreen.tsx and RoundBettingCard.tsx has been replaced with translation keys, ensuring proper internationalization.
 The branch is now ready for the next task of handling text expansion in the UI.

+## Atomic Design Consolidation

+- [x] Created feature branch `feature/atomic-consolidation-20250518_175447` following the project's Git workflow
+- [ ] Analyze duplicate components between atomic/ and components/ directories
+- [ ] Identify inconsistent import paths across the codebase
+- [ ] Consolidate context providers following atomic design principles
+- [ ] Standardize translation file organization and imports

+PROGRESS UPDATE: Created a new feature branch for atomic design consolidation work.
+This branch will be used to address the issues identified in the atomic design implementation assessment, including duplicate components, inconsistent import paths, and context provider organization.
+The consolidation work will help establish a more consistent and maintainable atomic design structure throughout the codebase.